Zendro-dev/Zendro-dev.github.io/setup_root.md

 <br/>
 # A new Zendro project from scratch

+This is a step-by-step guide on how to create a new Zendro project from scratch, aimed at software developers and system administrators.

 Zendro consists of four source-code projects: __graphql-server-model-codegen__, __graphql-server__, __single-page-app-codegen__ and __single-page-app__.
 The first pair is responsible for the back-end [GraphQL](https://graphql.org/learn/) service that can be accessed on the default port 3000.
 The second pair of projects acts as a client of the GraphQL server and creates a simple generic web-based GUI for this server on the 8080 port.
 As the names of these projects say, the *codegen* suffix means that to pull up the corresponding server it is required to generate some code first.
 Among inter-database transparency, the code generation step also allows a Zendro user to automate routinary ORM programming that depends on data scheme.

  <br/>